pbgso/pbgso.github.io/abstracts.md

 		</center>

 <!-- Content -->
 <b style="color:#002285;">This year's symposium will provide <b>undergraduates, graduate students and post-docs in plant science related fields</b> an opportunity to showcase their work in the form of <b>posters</b>.
-Additionally, four presenters will be competitively chosen to present their work in the form of a minute <b>oral presentations</b>.
+Additionally, four presenters will be competitively chosen to present their work in the form of a minute <b> 5oral presentations</b>.
 <br><br>
-Applications from outside of UC Davis will be considered for one of three <b> travel grants /<b> of $700.
+Applications from outside of UC Davis will be considered for one of three <b> travel grants </b> of $700.
 The deadline to be considered for a travel grant is <b>March 30th, 2020 </b>.
 <br><br>
 All abstracts submitted prior to the <b>March 30</b> deadline will be considered for these travel awards and winners will be competitively chosen.
 Applications received between <b>March 2-24</b> will be considered for presentation while space lasts, but will not be considered for travel awards or oral presentation.
 <center>